5wift-Hacker/IAM-labs/entra-id/jml-lifecycle/README.md

 **Lesson:** A successful connection does not guarantee sufficient permissions for a given operation — `Get-MgContext` should be checked to confirm which scopes were actually granted during consent, since Graph PowerShell scopes are least-privilege by design and are not pre-authorized.

-## Issue 4: Accidental Permanent-Looking Deletion
+## Issue 3: Accidental Permanent-Looking Deletion

-**Symptom:** Ran `Remove-MgUser` on the test account as the final optional step of the Leaver process, then later needed the account back for further testing.
+**Symptom:** Ran `Remove-MgUser` on the test account as the final optional step of the Leaver process, then later tested recovery of the account.

 **Diagnosis:** `Remove-MgUser` does not immediately destroy an Entra ID object — it moves it into a soft-delete state, recoverable for 30 days.